rewindbitcoin/watchtower/README.md

 4. **In-memory caching:** Keep track of checked blocks in memory to avoid redundant processing within a session

+5. **Commitment verification:** When enabled, ensures that:
+   - Each commitment transaction is only used for one vault
+   - Trigger transactions are actually spending from their associated commitment
+   - Invalid triggers are logged but do not generate notifications

 This approach efficiently monitors transactions while handling multiple devices per vault and maintaining proper notification state.